 Editors may utilize artificial intelligence tools and technologies to assist in the editorial and peer review processes, including but not limited to manuscript screening, plagiarism detection, language assessment, and administrative tasks.
 When employing AI technologies, editors must:

-- Ensure full compliance with the General Data Protection Regulation (GDPR) and all applicable data protection laws
+- Ensure full compliance with GDPR (EU General Data Protection Regulation) and all applicable data protection laws

 - Maintain strict confidentiality of manuscript content and author information